COVID-19 Report: 369 Cases, 26 Deaths Announced Saturday; Statewide Hospitalizations Fall Below 3,700

 Collin County

 Since March 2020, the DSHS has reported a total of 85,550 cases of the virus in the county including 71,378 confirmed cases (PCR) and 14,172 probable cases (antigen).
-There have been 779 deaths attributed to the virus; there are currently an estimated 84,613 recoveries leaving 160 estimated active cases in the county.
+There have been 780 deaths attributed to the virus.
+There are currently an estimated 84,613 recoveries leaving 160 estimated active cases in the county.

 Want to Get on a Vaccine Waitlist?